 This post may be sponsored or contain affiliate links, but all opinions are my own.
 I may earn money if purchases are made through links (at no additional cost to you) which helps support this site and keep the content free.

-A delicious low carb spinach, cauliflower rice and ham casserole recipe that is perfect to use up any leftover ham from the holidays.
+A keto friendly low carb ham and cauliflower rice casserole recipe.
+It’s a great to use up any leftover ham from the holidays.
 Easy and delicious!

 I can’t believe Easter weekend is already here.
 I’ve been so busy at work and home that the time just flew by.